 More information about metapackages can be found in the next section.

-Magento Marketplace uses the blanket term product to refer to a component or a metapackage.
+Commerce Marketplace uses the blanket term product to refer to a component or a metapackage.

-Magento Marketplace requires more than one component to be packaged as a metapackage, which consists of only a
+Commerce Marketplace requires more than one component to be packaged as a metapackage, which consists of only a

 A metapackage requires or suggests components that we refer to as shared packages.
 You can use a shared package in multiple metapackages if you wish.
 (If you use shared packages, Marketplace requires that all components in a metapackage be shared packages.)

-For example, you might want to list two metapackages in the Magento Marketplace—a standard package and a premium package.
+For example, you might want to list two metapackages in the Commerce Marketplace—a standard package and a premium package.
 All of the standard package components could be shared packages used by the premium package.

 Merchants do not need to understand that, under the covers, some packages are shared.